Off-shell phase diagram of BPS black holes in AdS$_5$: Off-shell Free energy of AdS black holes

 \end{itemize}

-As $\Omega$ is varied (at fixed $\Phi$), following can be learnt from figure-(\ref{fig4ab}a) and (\ref{fig4ab}b) ( which is also found to be true when variation w.r.t. to $\Phi$ is considered (at fixed $\Omega$): not plotted separately): \begin{itemize} \item For a given value of $\Phi$ in the sub critical limit ($\Omega <1$) \& $T (>T_{HP})$ with increasing angular velocity (electric potential), the size of large black hole phase increases while size of the small black hole phase decreases. \item In the sub critical limit, for a given value of $\Phi$ ($\Omega <1$) \& $T (>T_{HP})$, increasing angular velocity (electric potential) lowers the free energy of both small and large black hole phases. \end{itemize}
+As $\Omega$ is varied (at fixed $\Phi$), following can be learnt from figure-(\ref{fig4ab}a) and (\ref{fig4ab}b) (which is also found to be true when variation w.r.t. to $\Phi$ is considered (at fixed $\Omega$): not plotted separately): \begin{itemize} \item For a given value of $\Phi$ in the sub critical limit, taking $\Omega <1$ \& $T >T_{HP}$, with increasing angular velocity, the size of large black hole phase increases while size of the small black hole phase decreases. \item In the sub critical limit, for a given value of $\Phi$, with $\Omega <1$ \& $T >T_{HP}$, increasing angular velocity lowers the free energy of both small and large black hole phases. \end{itemize}

 \FloatBarrier